mostafacs/social-media-quarkus-microservices-kubernetes/README.md

 I tried to write code in best practice software development and implement the architecture to achieve project security and resilience.

 ## Technology Stack

-1- Mysql (DB)
+* Mysql (DB)
-2- Kafka (help in processing users feed in the background) 3- Hazelcast for cache user feeds and Post caching too.
+* Kafka (help in processing users feed in the background)
+* Hazelcast for cache user feeds and Post caching too(I will add Redis and you can switching between them from the config).
-4- Keycloak project security (Authentication and Authorization) 5- Java (Quarkus, JPA, ...)
+* Keycloak project security (Authentication and Authorization)
+* Java (Quarkus, JPA, ...)
 ## Project Architecture
 Goal: Load user feedand add new feed too fast
 ### Add Post